RocFang/nginx-rtmp-module-wiki-ZH/Tutorial.md

 The module has been tested on Linux x86-family platforms.
 However it should work on FreeBSD too.

+## Licence
+The module is distributed under BSD license.

 ## Building NGINX with the module
 Building is pretty obvious.
 Just cd to nginx source directory and configure nginx this way: